DefGuard/docs/activity-log/activity-log-streaming/activity-log-integrations/logstash-integration-guide.md

 <figure><img src="../../../../.gitbook/assets/image (112).png" alt=""><figcaption></figcaption></figure>

-That's it! defguard should now be sending activity events to Logstash, and you should see them printed to `stdout` in the running Logstash container.
+That's it!
+Defguard should now be sending activity events to Logstash, and you should see them printed to `stdout` in the running Logstash container.

 To verify that everything is working, try logging in or out of `defguard` and check if the events appear in the Logstash stdout.